It’s 1991, and a sense of hidden excitement is floating through the air as the best SEGA Game Gear games begin working their marketing magic.

 No longer did SEGA fans have to stay inside while playing Sonic the Hedgehog or Streets Of Rage; they could be out on the streets themselves playing under their favourite tree or magical castle retreat with a pocket full of batteries in tow and all of their ‘return to level’ passwords scribbled down in the back of their maths book.

-It’s almost 28 years since gamers held this little beauty in their hands, and while 28 years isn’t a usual milestone it’s still pretty impressive (and we need a good excuse for an article).
+It’s been over 30 year since gamers held this little beauty in their hands, and while 30 years isn’t a usual milestone it’s still pretty impressive (and we need a good excuse for an article).

 So without further ado, let’s take a look at some of the best SEGA Game Gear games that you’ve loved and lost your marbles over during the past 3 decades!